epfl-ada/ada-2023-project-adarescueteam/Readme.md

 # Requirements

-P2 deliverable (done as a team): GitHub repository with the following:
+P2 deliverable (done as a team): GitHub repository with the following

 - Readme.md file containing the detailed project proposal (up to 1000 words).
 Your README.md should contain: